|Quick Facts: Instructional Coordinators|

 Instructional coordinators oversee school curriculums and teaching standards.
 They develop instructional material, coordinate its implementation with teachers and principals, and assess its effectiveness.

-Instructional coordinators work in elementary and secondary schools, and various educational institutions, such as colleges, professional schools, and educational support services.
-They typically work year-round.
+Most instructional coordinators work in elementary and secondary schools, colleges, professional schools, educational support services, or for state and local governments.
+They typically work year round.

 Instructional coordinators need a master’s degree and related work experience, such as teaching or school administration.
 Coordinators in public schools may be required to have a state-issued license.